-Commissioner Andersen, who also sits on the CCCERA Board, confirmed that letters to agencies will be sent out in October, and that they will not see an increase in rates in FY 2017-18 based upon the reduction in the rate of return, but may see a change because CCCERA adjusted actuarial mortality tables to reflect that people are living longer.
+Commissioner Andersen, who also sits on the CCCERA Board, confirmed that letters to agencies will be sent out in October, and that they will not see an increase in rates in FY 2017-18.

 Mike Oliver, of the consulting team, reported that ECCFPD reopened a station on July 2nd with the funds provided by the County and the cities of Brentwood and Oakley.
 There will be a measure on the November ballot asking voters if they want the board to be composed of elected members.
 Additionally, both Brentwood and Oakley are considering utility user tax measures for the November ballot.
 These measures could be approved by a simple majority, and could help fund fire protection services.